MaxClerkwell/Mini-Log/README.md

 5) build a 'miniLog::miniLogger myLogger{log_path, "Application Name"};'

 There is your Logger.

+When it comes to compilation, please add -lboost_system to your compiler-flags.

 ## Log a Message
 Mini-Log has a miniMessage Type.
 If you want to log a message just use